Azure/vm-scale-sets/README.md

-# Azure VM Scale Sets
+s# Azure VM Scale Sets
 This repo is for managing Azure virtual machine scale sets, in particular preview programs and issue.

 ## Where to log issues